Ajou-Khronies/OpenVG_1.1_Spec/Specification.md

 } VGImageFormat;
 ```

-The letter A denotes an alpha (α) channel , R denotes red, G denotes green, and Bdenotes blue.
+The letter A denotes an alpha (Î±) channel , R denotes red, G denotes green, and Bdenotes blue.
 X denotes a padding byte that is ignored.
 L denotes grayscale, and BWdenotes (linear) bi-level grayscale (black-and-white), with 0 representing black and 1representing white in either case.
 A lower-case letter s represents a non-linear,perceptually-uniform color space, as in sRGB and sL; a lower-case letter l represents alinear color space using the sRGB primaries.
 Formats with a suffix of _PRE store pixelvalues in premultiplied format.

 Bit 6 of the numeric values of the enumeration indicates the position of the alpha channel(or unused byte for formats that do not include alpha).
 If bit 6 is disabled, the alpha orunused channel appears as the last channel, otherwise it appears as the first channel.
 Bit 7indicates the ordering of the RGB color channels.
 If bit 7 is disabled, the color channelsappear in RGB order, otherwise they appear in BGR order.